 Marcelline Moody (BA, U of WA) is an Orff graduate of the University of Manitoba, Canada, and has her diploma in Advanced Studies in Music and Dance Education from the Special Course at the Orff Institute, Salzburg.

-She has been teaching the Orff levels Summer Courses for 25 years at the University of Manitoba and has also taught workshops across Canada, in Australia, Salzburg, China, France, and England.
+She has been teaching the Orff levels Summer Courses for 25 years at the University of Manitoba and has also taught workshops across Canada, Australia, Austria (Salzburg), China, France, and England.

-Since retirement from the school system, she is now teaching children at the Victoria Conservatory of Music and recorder ensemble for Seniors.
+Since retiring from the school system, she is now teaching children at the Victoria Conservatory of Music and recorder ensemble for seniors.

 In June of 1986, she was awarded the Bronze Medal of the town of Ouistreham in Normandy for her services to music in the community there.
-She is a recipient of the Morna-June Morrow Award for Teaching Excellence in Manitoba and in June of 2004 she receive the Arts in Education Award from the Manitoba Foundation for the Arts.
+She is a recipient of the Morna-June Morrow Award for Teaching Excellence in Manitoba and in June of 2004, she received the Arts in Education Award from the Manitoba Foundation of the Arts.

 Kimberley Manerikar holds both Master of Music Composition and Bachelor of Music Composition degrees from the University of Victoria where she studied composition with Christopher Butterfield and Dániel Péter Biró, and piano with Eva Solar-Kinderman.

 Her music has been performed across Canada.
 She has received commissions from SALT New Music Festival and Symposium, Redshift Music Society, Open Space Arts Society and Celesta Piano Studio.
 She is also a performer and improviser dedicated to supporting the creation of new works.
 She has premiered dozens of pieces by emerging composers.

 Kimberley has taught private music lessons for 15 years.
 She designs and delivers composition workshops for children and youth, geared towards introducing a diversity of approaches to music composition and notation.